-Knowing how to care for your tree properly is a great way to make sure that your tree is looking its best.
-Here are some easy tips and advice to help you look after your Christmas tree:
+Knowing how to care for your christmas tree properly is a great way to make sure that your tree is looking its best.
+Here are some easy tips and advice to help you care for your Christmas tree:

 - It is very important to water your tree regularly